Policy Statement

 Personal Data

-The GDPR applies to “personal data” meaning any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
+The GDPR applies to “personal data” meaning any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier.
 This definition provides for a wide range of personal identifiers to constitute personal data, including name, student identification number, location data etc.

 The GDPR applies to both automated personal data and to manual filing systems where personal data are accessible.